kyma-project/test-infra/docs/prow/test-clusters.md

 # Prow Test Clusters

 This document gathers information about test clusters that Prow jobs build.
-All test clusters (a.k.a. workload clusters) are built in the `sap-kyma-prow-workloads` project.
+All test clusters are built in the `sap-kyma-prow-workloads` project.

 ## Cluster authorization